mark-meyer/startherecms/docs/faq.rst

 Some of the frequently asked questions we get:

 **How can I use StartHereCMS?**
-    StartHereCMS is a great solution for organizations who need simply guides to let their users or clients know how to get access to resources.
+    StartHereCMS is a great solution for organizations who need simple guides to let their users or clients know how to get access to resources.
 It's very flexible since you create all the content so it can be adjusted to serve a wide range of needs.
 There are probably ways to use this that we haven't even thought of!